strmlineapp-ux/agileflow/src/docs/design-system.md

 -   **Drop Zone Highlighting**: Drop zones provide visual feedback when an item is dragged over them.
 To maintain a clean UI, highlights primarily use rings without background fills.
     -   **Standard & Duplication Zones (Reordering, Moving, Duplicating):** The drop area is highlighted with a `1px` inset, **colorless** ring using the standard border color (`ring-1 ring-border ring-inset`).
 This is the universal style for all non-destructive drop actions.
     -   **Destructive Zones (Deleting):** The drop area is highlighted with a `1px` ring in the destructive theme color (`ring-1 ring-destructive`).
+-   **Contextual Hover Actions**: To maintain a clean default UI, action icons like "Remove User" or "Delete Group" appear only when hovering over the relevant element (the user row or the card header, respectively).
+These icons are placed in the top-right corner of the element.
 -   **Drag-to-Duplicate**:
     -   **Interaction**: A designated "Add New" icon (`<Button>`) acts as a drop zone.
 While a card is being dragged, this zone becomes highlighted to indicate it can accept a drop.
     -   **Behavior**: Dropping any card (pinned or not) onto this zone creates a deep, independent copy of the original.
 The new card is given a unique ID, a modified name (e.g., with `(Copy)`), and is placed immediately after the original in the list.
 -   **Layout Stability**: To prevent "janky" or shifting layouts during a drag operation (especially when dragging an item out of one card and over another), ensure that the container cards (e.g., `TeamCard`) maintain a consistent height.
 This can be achieved by using `flexbox` properties (e.g., `h-full` on the card and `flex-grow` on its main content area) to make the content container fill the available space, even when a draggable item is temporarily removed from the layout.
--   **Application**: This is the required pattern for managing Pages, Calendars, Teams, and Admin Groups.
+-   **Application**: This is the required pattern for managing Pages, Calendars, Teams, Admin Groups, and Tabs.

 ---